lanl/FLPR/README.md

 Any questions?
 Please file an issue on GitHub, or email <flpr-dev@lanl.gov>.

+## Project status

+FLPR is undergoing active development, and isn't ready for a formal release yet.
+In general, the default `develop` branch is expected to be functional at all times, but all other branches are "as-is."
+Feel free to fork FLPR and submit PRs for new features or fixes, but please file an issue in the tracker before starting, just so we know what people are thinking about.

 ## Authors

 FLPR was created by Paul Henning (<phenning@lanl.gov>).